Fonds Coislin: History of collection

 One of the best known manuscripts of the collection is the fragmentary uncial Codex Coislinianus.
-The collection also includes Minuscule 35 (Coislin 199), now considered to be one of the best witness of the Byzantine text-type, and the basis for The Gospel According to John in the Byzantine Tradition (Deutsche Bibelgesellschaft, Stuttgart 2007).
+The collection also includes Minuscule 35 (Coislin 199), now considered to be one of the best witnesses of the Byzantine text-type, and the basis for The Gospel According to John in the Byzantine Tradition (Deutsche Bibelgesellschaft, Stuttgart 2007).
 The collection also includes further witnesses to the text of the New Testament, as well as to the Septuagint, Josephus, and other ancient, and medieval authors.